Room: Brooks (430)

 Delphine Nakache is an Associate Professor at the Faculty of Law (French Common Law).
 She teaches courses in the areas of public international law and immigration and refugee law.
 She has researched and published on issues related to the human rights and security-based implications of migration, citizenship and refugee laws and policies, both in Europe and Canada.
 Her main focus is on issues surrounding the protection of migrant workers, asylum seekers and non-status migrants, and on barriers to citizenship for disadvantaged immigrants.

-- A SSHRC-funded research (Insight Grant, 2014-2019) exploring the intersection of security, irregular migration and asylum (led by Idil Atak).
+- A SSHRC-funded research (Insight Grant, 2014-2019), exploring the intersection of security, irregular migration and asylum (led by Prof. Atak).

-- A SSHRC-funded research (Partnership Grant, 2013-2019) investigating employment-related geographical mobility and its consequences for workers, families, employers, communities, and all levels of governments (“On The Move”, led by Barb Neis.).
+- A SSHRC-funded research (Partnership Grant, 2013-2019), investigating employment-related geographical mobility and its consequences for workers, families, employers, communities, and all levels of governments (“On The Move”, led by Prof. Barb Neis).

-- A France-Canada funded research (2017-2019), exploring the role of citizenship acquisition for immigrant integration trajectories in Canada and France (led by Elke Winter and Myriam Hachimi Alaoui)
+- A France-Canada funded research (2017-2019), exploring the role of citizenship acquisition for immigrant integration trajectories in Canada and France (led by Prof. Elke Winter and Prof. Myriam Hachimi Alaoui).

 Prof. Nakache provides consultancy work for the United Nations and the Government of Canada.
 She is an International Adviser with the International Detention Coalition.